 6 Tips to Joining & Enjoying a Twitter Party

-A Twitter party is a live social media networking event where participants meet to talk about a certain theme or topic.
+A Twitter party, otherwise known as a Twitter chat, is a live social media networking event where participants meet to talk about a certain theme or topic.
 Just like conventional parties, a Twitter party has a host, or a group of hosts.
 Those who join the party have to use a specific hashtag on their tweets.

 These events are a fantastic way to establish your brand or position yourself as an expert.
 They are also a good way to find business connections.
 Above all, Twitter parties are great for building an image of authority in your niche when you give smart & honest answers to the host’s questions.